Windows OS Hub

 Contents:

-• Building a Reference Windows Image with Pre-installed Software
+• Build a Reference Windows Image with Pre-installed Software

 • Capture a Custom Windows Image Using DISM

-• Replace the Original Install.wim Image File on the USB Flash Drive
+• Replace the Original Install.wim File in the Windows Installation Image

 The process of creating your custom Windows installation image with pre-installed software can include the following steps:

-2. Boot Windows in audit mode, install the apps, configure the environment;
+2. Boot Windows in Audit Mode, then install the apps and configure the environment.

-3. Boot the device into the WinPE environment and capture the WIM image of the installed Windows using DISM;
+3. Boot the device into the WinPE environment and use the DISM command to capture the WIM image of the installed Windows.

-4. Replace the original install.wim on the installation USB flash drive (ISO image).
+4. Replace the original install.wim file on the installation USB stick (ISO image).

 If you are deploying Windows to computers on a corporate network, it is more convenient to use MDT, which allows you to add/update programs during the installation process without having to modify the installation WIM image each time.

 The first step is to create a reference image of Windows with all the programs, files, and settings you need.
-Perform a clean Windows installation on a virtual machine or computer.
+Perform a clean Windows installation on either a virtual machine or a physical computer.

-Download the original Windows 10/11 installation image as an ISO file or burn it directly to a bootable USB flash drive using the Media Creation Tool or Rufus.
+Download the original Windows 11 installation image as an ISO file, or use the Media Creation Tool or Rufus to burn it directly to a bootable USB flash drive.

-Perform a manual Windows installation and press CTRL+SHIFT+F3 at the OOBE stage (when prompted to select regional settings).
-This will put the computer into Audit Mode, and you will be automatically logged in as the built-in Administrator account.
+Perform a manual Windows installation and press CTRL+SHIFT+F3 at the OOBE stage (when prompted to select regional settings and create an account).
+This will put the computer into Audit Mode, and you will be automatically logged in using the built-in Administrator account

 When the desktop appears, minimize the Sysprep window (don’t close it!!).
 Then you can start installing programs and updates, and configuring the necessary Windows settings.